Episode 98 – “1974: Briiiighton, Wombledon, and Finally Facing Our (Spotify) Waterloo”

 Intro and Indents provided by Shock Wave SoundInto The Lights by Global Sound System.

-In this episode, we chat about host city Dublin, the host of 1995, the postcards, the controversies, the fashion at Eurovision 1995, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1995 based on a jury of two.
+In our first episode of Season Five, we chat about host city of Edinburgh, the host of 1972, the postcards, the controversies, the fashion at Eurovision 1972, the interval act, European and Australian news, what was happening in entertainment, the WTF and OMG moments of the contest, the voting, and play our top 10 of 1972 based on a jury of two.

 Songs Include:

-The Yoda Beanie of Doom then gave us the next year for Season Three:
+The Yoda Beanie of Doom then gave us our next year for Season Five:

 If you like what we do, you can shout us a coffee https://ko-fi.com/windmachinepodcast.
 Every $3 goes towards the running costs of this podcast.
-Thanks to Jay and Ross for the coffees!
+A big thanks to Simon and Jay!

 You can also find WMP merch at https://www.redbubble.com/people/WindMachinePod